I3ck/Spritify.com/README.md

 Spritify.com
 ============
 Issue tracker and tutorial for [Spritify](http://spritify.com).
-Spritify is a tool for procedurally generating 2D pixel art.
+Spritify is a tool for the procedural generation of 2D pixel art.
 It transforms input images consisting of conditional pixels into many, distinct output images with varying properties, such as gradient, noise and color.

 Input: